Caranavi

 Caranavi is the capital of the Caranavi Province in the Yungas region of Bolivia.

+Caruaru its the sister city of caranavi.

 On 23 December 2009, part of the province was detached from the municipality of Caranavi to become the municipality of Alto Beni.

 Geography

-Caranavi is north of Coroico, on the road from La Paz to Rurrenabaque.
+Caranavi is north of Coroico, on the National Route 3 highway from La Paz to Rurrenabaque.
 It is in mountainous terrain at the confluence of the Yara and Coroico Rivers.